MTG/freesound/DEVELOPERS.md

 doing the testing.

-### Notes about the "external analyzers"
+### Freesound analysis pipeline

+In February 2022 we released a refactoring of the analysis pipeline that allows us to more easily incorporate new audio analysis algorithms in Freesound and to schedule the analysis of the whole collection of sounds.
+The new analysis pipeline is currecntly working in parallell with the older analysis pipeline therefore it has not yet replaced it, but at some point it will completely replace it.
+In this section there is an explanation about how the new analysis pipeline works and how it should be setup for local development.

+First of all, a clarification about what "analysis" and "processing" mean in the context of Freesound:

+* `processing`: sound files are *processed* to generate the mp3/ogg previews and the waveform/spectrogram images. `processing` also extracts some information from the audio files (like duration, number of channels) which is used to populate the database.

+* `analysis`: sound files are *analyzed* to extract low/mid/high-level audio features which can be later used for different Freesound features.

+Before the analysis refactoring, analysis consisted in running the [Freesound Essentia extractor](https://essentia.upf.edu), the extractor features were used to populate the similarity search index.
+The new analysis pipeline adds support for adding extra analyzers beside Essentia's extractor.
+The code for the different audio analyzers is no longer in the main Freesound repository but here: https://github.com/mtg/freesound-audio-analyzers.
+In order to create an analyzer that is compatible with Freesound, it needs to be created following the specification and instructions of that repository.
+As a sumamry, new analyzers need to be dockerized and incorporate a Python script which implements a simple API for analyzing sounds.
+That script also takes care of logging in the Freesound infrastructure.

+The new analysis pipeline uses job queues based on Celery/RabbitMQ.
+There is one job queue for every avialable analyzer.
+The available analyzers are exposed as workers that can consume tasks from their queues (this is also done by the Python script included in the analyzers).
+If several workers are instantiated for a single analyzer, then the queue for that analyzer will be consumed at a faster rate, but there'll still be only one queue per analyzer.

+When an analyzer finishes an analysis job, it is supposed to write the analsyis reesults in a file stored in a specific location
+(this is explained in https://github.com/mtg/freesound-audio-analyzers).
+Also, when an analysis job is finished, the analyzer will trigger another Celery task called `process_analysis_results` which will collect the analysis results and update the Freesound database to reflect that.

+- SoundAnalysis objects

+- exceptions/errors
+- - orchestrate analysis

+#### Running new analysis pipeline in local development

 The new analysis pipeline includes the use of external audio analyzers implemented in a code repository at https://github.com/mtg/freesound-audio-analyzers.
-The docker compose file has defined services for the external analyzers which depend on docker images having been previously built from the freesound-audio-analyzers repository.
+The docker compose of the main Freesound repository has defined services for the external analyzers which depend on docker images having been previously built from the `freesound-audio-analyzers` repository.
 To build these images you simply need to checkout the code repository and run `make`.
-Once the images are built, Freesound can be run including the external analyzer services by running `docker-compose --profile ext_analyzers up`
+Once the images are built, Freesound can be run including the external analyzer services by of the docker compose file by running `docker-compose --profile ext_analyzers up`

 The new analysis pipeline uses a job queue based on Celery/RabbitMQ.
 RabbitMQ console can be accessed at port `15672` (e.g. `http://localhost:15672/rabbitmq-admin`) and using `guest` as both username and password.
+Also, accessing `http://localhost:8000/monitor` will show a summary of the state of different analysis job queues (as well as queues for Freesound async tasks other than analysis).

 ### Considerations when updating Django version